Working at Centacare

 - Statement addressing the Key Selection Criteria –

-- The Key Selection Criteria can be found in the Position Description.
+- The Key Selection Criteria to be completed online, this information can be found in the Position Description.
 You must describe how you meet each of the criteria by providing examples of your skills, knowledge and experience.

 - A current copy of your resume or curriculum vitae